 Eyelid Surgery (Blepharoplasty)

-Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
-One of the plastic surgery procedures he performs is plastic surgery of the eyelids or Blepharoplasty.
+Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic cosmetic surgery.
+One of the plastic surgery procedures he performs is plastic surgery of the eyelids, also known as blepharoplasty.

-Blepharoplasty is designed to remove the excess fat, skin and muscle from the upper and lower eyelids.
-If you are considering Blepharoplasty, this section will give you a basic understanding of the procedure.
+Blepharoplasty is designed to remove the excess fat, skin, and muscle from the upper and lower eyelids.
+If you are considering Blepharoplasty, this page will give you a basic understanding of the procedure.

 What are the goals of Eyelid Plastic Surgery?

 A properly performed blepharoplasty procedure will brighten the face and restore a more youthful appearance.
 In some patients the procedure will improve vision by removing the excessive skin of the upper eyelids which can hang down and interfere with peripheral vision.

 Blepharoplasty refers to eyelid surgery and is designed to remove the excess fat, skin and muscle from the upper and lower eyelids.
 It is the second most common aesthetic procedure performed by plastic surgeons in the United States.